Private Sellers versus Dealerships: Which is Better?

 - Road tax

-- Repairs and servicing: Your car seller should make you aware of any repair work the car may need, no matter how minor.
+Your car seller should also make you aware of any repair work the car may need, no matter how minor.
 Even if no repairs are required, it’s important to bear this potential future cost in mind when budgeting.

-Legal protection: Dealerships are under numerous legal and regulatory obligations to ensure that their cars on offer are without mechanical deficiencies or faults.
+Legal protection: Dealerships are under numerous legal and regulatory obligations to ensure their cars have no mechanical deficiencies or faults.
 They cannot knowingly sell you a vehicle with any such problems and are legally obliged to present you with an entirely accurate description of any car they offer.
 In short, you should know exactly what you’re getting for your money.

 Simplicity: Buying through a dealership allows you to leave all of the required paperwork to them.